MWBA Tournament Rules

 Facts Sheets & More About Tournament Rules

-An updated, lake-specific Tournament Facts Sheet is emailed to members two weeks before each event.
-All of them are also available for download from this website.
-Each Facts Sheet summarizes a variety of requirements and other information for a specific Tournament.
+Two weeks before a Tournament, Members receive an updated, lake-specific Tournament Facts Sheet via email.
+Facts Sheets are also available for download from this website.
+Each Facts Sheet summarizes some of the requirements and other information for a specific Tournament.
 The sheets are useless if you don’t read them, but helpful if you do.
-The same is true of the MWBA Tournament Rules (also available for download from this website; link provided below).
+The same is true of the MWBA Tournament Rules (available for download at the top of this Page.

 It’s best to read Facts Sheets and Rules before Tournaments, to know what to do and what not to do.
-Waiting to read them to see if you did something wrong can be painful, and co$tly.
+Waiting to read them if you did something wrong can be co$tly.

-To be redundantly and abundantly clear, MWBA members are responsible for reading our Facts Sheets and our Tournament Rules.
-Whether or not you have read them, compliance is mandatory.
+To be redundantly and abundantly clear, MWBA Members are responsible for reading the Facts Sheets and Tournament Rules.
+But, whether or not you have read them, 100% compliance is mandatory.
 Ignorance of the law, Tournament Rules and Facts Sheets excuses nothing and no one.